wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 #### Venue + Booking Details
 Date: Thursday 19 October 2017, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-<a href="http://" target="_blank">Tickets: available to reserve online, Pay What You Decide in person on the evening</a>.
-With a limited capacity, **ALL reservations will be released on the evening at 7.15pm**, please arrive early to collect a ticket.
+<a href="http://" target="_blank">Tickets: available to reserve online</a>, Pay What You Decide in person on the evening.
+With a limited capacity, **ALL reservations will be released on the evening at 7.15pm**, please arrive early at Z-arts to collect a ticket.
 Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information